-We need to verify that the name and address of the person or company paying for a new protection application or receiving a claim matches the bank details provided.
+For new applications we need to verify that the name of the person or company paying for a new protection application matches the bank details provided.

-Please note - Bank accounts opened and registered prior to 1989, won't have their data stored in the CATO database which holds bank account information.
-Unfortunately, any accounts which fall into this category will always fail the enhanced electronic bank account check so we’ll request paper evidence for these accounts.
+Please note – Older bank accounts may not have their data stored in the CATO database which holds bank account information.
+Unfortunately, any accounts which fall into this category will always fail the enhanced electronic bank account check so we’ll request documentary evidence for these accounts.

 When we need to carry out AML checks for individuals, we’ll aim to do this electronically.
 However, if:

 It’s important to note that the reality of meeting our regulatory requirements means we’re likely to be asking for additional evidence on a regular basis.